 Definition: The capacity factor is influenced by the wind plant's generation profile, expected downtime, and energy losses within the wind plant.
 The specific power (i.e., ratio of machine rating to rotor swept area) and hub height are design choices that influence the capacity factor.

 Base Year: Most installed U.S. wind plants generally align with ATB estimates for performance in Wind Speed Classes 2–7.
 High wind resource sites associated with Wind Speed Class 1 as well as very low wind resource sites associated with Wind Speed Classes 8–10 are not as common in the historical data, but the range of observed data encompasses ATB estimates.

 Future Years: Technology innovations that enable higher hub heights and increase wind plant energy capture through advanced controls are expected to increase capacity factor for all wind speed classes (Dykes et al., 2017).
-Turbine rotor diameter, specific power, and hub height can each be traded-off to achieve a given capacity factor, depending on site conditions and costs for pursuing one approach or the other; plant layout and operational strategies that impact losses are additional levers that may be used to achieve a given capacity factor.
-The 2021 ATB presents one of many capacity factor improvement pathways for LCOE reduction.
+Turbine rotor diameter, specific power, and hub height can each be traded-off to achieve a given capacity factor, depending on site conditions and costs for pursuing one approach or the other; plant layout and operational strategies that impact losses may also be used to achieve a given capacity factor.
+The 2022 ATB presents one of many capacity factor improvement pathways for LCOE reduction.